Want to change up pizza night? These Spinach and Tofu Ricotta Calzones have all the flavors of a pizza in a portable package.

 - Add garlic and cook 30 seconds more.

-- Add spinach and cook until it is wilted.
+- Add spinach and salt.
+Cook until it is wilted.
 Mix spinach, onion, and garlic with tofu ricotta.

 - Sprinkle cornmeal or flour on cutting board.
 Roll or press out dough to your preferred size.
 If using Pamela's pizza dough, use parchment paper or plastic wrap on top of dough to spread it out thinly (it is very sticky).
 Divide dough into ¼s or in ½.
 By dividing mine into ¼s, they came out to be approx. 6x6" each.